 -10 minutes — I plug the wok into an outdoor socket on my patio and preheat it, turning the dial to the maximum 425 degrees.
 I twist extra hard, in hopes that the dial will change its mind and decide it can cook at 500.
 No dice.

-0-5 minutes — I pour a half-pound of bean into the wok.
+0-5 minutes — I pour a half-pound of beans into the wok.
 I cover the skillet with the lid, as tight as it will ever get.
-I don oven mitts, and start shaking the wok.
-At 5 minutes, I’m supposed to hear first crack.
+I don oven mitts and start shaking the wok.
+At 5 minutes, I’m supposed to hear the first crack.
 I hear nothing but the erratic rhythm of my wok-shaking.

-10-15 minutes — I chose my patio location on the patio carefully, so I can watch the TV in our basement through the screen door.
-The Boston Red Sox are playing the Atlanta Braves, but the game’s suspense is over before I hear first crack.
-Top of the second, and the Red Sox are up 7-0.
+10-15 minutes — I chose my location on the patio carefully, so I can watch the TV in our basement through the screen door.
+The Boston Red Sox are playing the Atlanta Braves, but the game’s suspense is over before I hear the first crack.
+At the top of the second, the Red Sox are up 7-0.
 My wok has no pop; neither do the Braves.

 16 minutes — Crack!
 A popcorn-popping sound emerges from the wok.
 It’s finally happened.
 One down, several hundred to go.

 17 minutes — I sneak a peek at the beans.
 An estimated 99 percent of them look indistinguishable from the way they looked 17 minutes ago.

 18-24 minutes — There are occasional, isolated pops.
 Being in lousy wok-shaking shape, I’ve given up continuous shaking, and let the beans sit for a couple of minutes before resuming the shake.

 25-34 minutes — At last, I hear a rapid succession of cracks.